About The Sitdown With Jeff Nadu Podcast (Which Sammy The Bull LOVES)

 Thumbnails were made.
 Audio producers and video editors were set aside specifically for him.
 I thought the Mafia stuff would have been a perfect fit at Vendetta and we were going to give him all the help he ever could have wanted.
 Again, all the things that Nadu complained about Barstool not providing him enough help, we were taking care of that part.
 At the last moment, Nadu backed out and begged to go back to Barstool.

-We get great tips from folks who email us.
-Please continue to contact us with news tips, story ideas, and anything else on your mind.
-Reach us by way of cosanostranews@gmail.com.
+And that is about all we have to say on this topic, at least for now, though we'll add: We get great tips from folks who email us.
+Please continue to contact us with news leads, story ideas, and anything else on your mind by way of cosanostranews@gmail.com.

 Comments